 How to Get to Neuschwanstein Castle from Munich via Train & Bus

 So how do you get to Neuschwanstein Castle via train and bus?
 Firstly in Munich travel to the München Hauptbahnhof (or Hbf, the main train station).
-On weekdays, direct trains to Füssen depart here each hour, at 8:53am, 9:52am, 10:53am, etc, with no reservation required.
-The journey is comfortable and quite picturesque as you approach the Alps.
-Stay on the train until it terminates in Füssen.
-The total time on the train is a couple of minutes over 2 hours.
+On weekdays, trains to Füssen depart each hour, at 8:53am, 9:52am, 10:53am, 11:52am, etc, with no reservation required.
+The total journey time is a couple of minutes over 2 hours, with the journey comfortable and quite picturesque as you approach the Alps.

 (Oh, and if you’re wanting to catch that early 8:53am train on a weekday, and still use the Bavaria Ticket that doesn’t allow train journeys before 9:00am, there is a way!
 Additionally purchase a single trip ticket for Munich for €2.80 per adult.
 This will cover the part of your train journey from München Hauptbahnhof to München-Pasing, where the train then departs at 9:00am.)

 The train times on weekends slightly differ, and generally involve a change of train and a longer journey time.
 Check out the full train timetables on the easy to use Deutsche Bahn website.